mayan-edms/Mayan-EDMS/docs/chapters/deploying.rst

 2. Create the user account for the installation:
 ------------------------------------------------
-   This will create an unpriviledge user account that is also unable to login.
+   This will create an unprivileged user account that is also unable to login.
    ::

        sudo adduser mayan --disabled-password --disabled-login --no-create-home --gecos ""